1

 -

-Soil Moisture: Prefers moist, well-drained soil but can tolerate dry conditions.
+Soil Moisture: Prefers moist, well-drained soil, tolerate occasional drought once established -

-Pruning Instructions: Prune in late winter to early spring to maintain shape.
+Pruning Instructions: Prune in late winter or early spring to shape and remove dead wood -

 Share